 There is still a limited amount of empirical evidence on the influence of product-market competition on the use of incentive payment schemes that firms provide to their workers (both managerial and non-managerial).
-A part of the reason for this relates to the measurement and identification of variations in competition empirically, as commonly-used measures of competition are prone to some limitations (e.g. endogeneity, correlation with omitted variables, non-monotonicity of their effects on outcome variables, etc.).
+One part of the reason for this relates to the measurement and identification of variations in competition empirically, as commonly used measures of competition are prone to some limitations (for example, endogeneity, correlation with omitted variables, non-monotonicity of their effects on outcome variables, and so on).

-In order to overcome these limitations, the research reviewed in this paper used either "quasinatural" experiments or instrumented changes in the levels of competition in order to identify the causal link between competition and performance-based pay, while avoiding the caveats of the usual measures of competition.
+In order to overcome these limitations, the research reviewed in this article used either "quasi-natural" experiments or instrumented changes in the levels of competition in order to identify the causal link between competition and performance-based pay, while avoiding the caveats of the usual measures of competition.
 However, natural experiments are not a panacea for establishing causality and one has to believe in the experiment's validity.

-In addition, firms can relate pay to performance either through explicit, written contracts or through implicit contracts, or through a combination of both.
+In addition, firms can relate pay to performance either through explicit, written contracts, or through implicit contracts, or through a combination of both.
 Due to the lack of available data, empirical studies are not able to distinguish between these alternatives.
 However, their results are still relevant in the sense that they shed light on the relation between changes in product-market structure and the compensation arrangements of managerial workers.